Advanced Public Key Infrastructure for Machine Identities

 One of the foundational best practices is to establish a clear and comprehensive PKI policy.
 This policy should define the scope of your PKI, the roles and responsibilities of different stakeholders, and the procedures for certificate issuance, renewal, and revocation.

-• Procedure Documentation: Document all processes, from certificate requests to key rotation, ensuring consistency and auditability.
+- Procedure Documentation: Document all processes, such as certificate issuance, renewal, revocation, and key rotation, ensuring consistency and auditability.

 Securing private keys is paramount.
 Did you know that compromised private keys are a leading cause of certificate-related breaches?
 Employing Hardware Security Modules (HSMs) or secure software-based key stores is essential for protecting these critical assets.